Shift3/standards-and-practices/standards/code-versioning.md

 *   Releases should be unalterable and locked -- forever.
 *   Initial development (so most of our lives) should be treated as 0.x.x so as to indicate that there is no release as yet.
     -   Generally, any software with a major version of 0 should be treated as unstable.

--   Releases should be unalterable and locked -- forever.
--   Initial development (so most of our lives) should be treated as 0.x.x so as to indicate that there is no release as yet.
-    -   Generally, any software with a major version of 0 should be treated as unstable.

 ## Why should Shift3 care?